flow-php/flow/examples/topics/filesystem/stdout/description.md

 `Stdout is a write-only filesystem.
 It is not possible to read from it.`

-Its main purpose is to allow to allow web servers to stream data to the client without buffering it in memory.
+Its main purpose is to allow web servers to stream data to the client without buffering it in memory.